How Long Do Hand Sanitizers Last On Your Hand After Use?

 Knowing hand sanitizers offer relatively short-spanned protection could be really shocking to those who would swear by their sanitizers – particularly during the COVID-19 era.

-To be specific, the health point survey shows that among the participants, over 50 percent thought hand sanitizers stay active for one hour – 30 times the period it actually lasts.
+To be specific, the health point survey shows that among the participants, over 50 percent thought hand sanitizers were still active after one hour – 30 times the period it actually lasts.

 What Are The Active Ingredients In Hand Sanitizers?